 First and foremost we must talk about the styling.
 Penned by Marcello Gandini, the father of wedge design himself, the Countach looked as if it could go at 500 km/h.
 Realistically, the iconic design was as aerodynamic as a brick, but it didn’t really matter – this wedge guise defined what a fast car should look like for a more than a decade.
 Another feature of Countach that stood the test of time were scissor, they would define Lamborghini pretty much forever.
 And, of course, this flamboyant styling was topped off with massive air intakes and pop-up headlights.
 Later iterations of the Countach even received massive fender flares and a spoiler.

 LP400 S version received flared wheel arches and an optional spoiler, while it had its engine slightly detuned.
 The power was back with LP500 S, which had a bigger motor of 4.7 l.
 The engine was enlarged once more to 5.2 l for the 5000 Quattrovalvole (four valves) version, pushing out mighty 455 bhp in European guise.
+Top speed was achieved at nearly 200 mph (321 km/h) with zero-to-sixty taking under six-seconds.
 The last evolution of the Countach was 25th Anniversary edition.
 Of course, it received even more power and aerodynamic enhancements.
 Two of the last versions made up the majority of Countach’s sales, and because they were both heavily clad in aero bits and rolled on massive 355 mm wide tires, that is how the Countach is mostly remembered today.

 Despite rocking futuristic design and clever layout, the Countach was quite old fashioned at heart.
 It used carburetors all the way until 1990, when it was replaced by a Diablo.
 That is where its 70s origins shined through.
 Ok, the US-spec cars did receive fuel injection, but that was only done to please the Uncle Sam and its emission regulations.
 Even today, when their competitors are building hybrid supercars, using smaller turbocharged engines and seamless shifting dual-clutch gearboxes, Lamborghini tend to steer somewhat traditionally.
 The contemporary Aventador has a good old V12, mated to a single clutch gearbox to maximize the thrills.